Drug delivery: High-quality plastics for drug delivery devices

 - High-performance polycarbonate for applications in diverse industries.

-- Thermoplastic films made from aromatic or aliphatic polyurethane
+- Polyurethane film made from aromatic and aliphatic polyester or polyether.

 - Thermoplastic polyurethanes